shawnlimjunhe/gfhelper_bot/README.md

 ```

 ### 1. Clone the gfhelper_bot locally
-Go the the directory where you want to store the cinnabot code, and run this command to download the gfhelper_bot repository into a new directory called 'gfhelper_bot' or any name of your choosing:
+Go the the directory where you want to store the gfhelper_bot code, and run this command to download the gfhelper_bot repository into a new directory called 'gfhelper_bot' or any name of your choosing:

 ```bash
 $ git clone https://github.com/shawnlimjunhe/gfhelper_bot.git